Kometa-Team/Kometa/docs/files/builders/tmdb.md

 !!!bug

     We have noticed inconsistent responses from TMDb when using `popularity.asc` and `popularity.desc` as the sort order.
-This can result in movies/shows disappearing from and reapparing in collections/overlays sporadically. **We suggest users do not use the popularity sort options with `tmdb_discover`**.
+This can result in movies/shows disappearing from and reapparing in collections/overlays sporadically.

+    **Due to the nature of this bug, we suggest you do not use the popularity sort options with `tmdb_discover` unless you also set a `limit` of 20 or less**.
+If you do not set a limit, the data that TMDb returns may be inconsistent.**

-    This bug is on TMDb's side and we are awaiting a fix from them.
+    This bug is on TMDb's side that we have made them aware of and are currently awaiting a fix.

 | Sort Option                 |                 Movie Sort                 |                 Show Sort                  |
 |:----------------------------|:------------------------------------------:|:------------------------------------------:|